GingaShift/AstroPhenomena-Explorer/docs/01_project_philosophy.md

 Then it should offer deeper explanations when curiosity appears.

-Example tone:

-> **Moon briefing — Tonight, the Moon appears as a waxing crescent.
-Its shape is not changing physically: your viewing geometry is.
-You are seeing only part of the Moon’s sunlit side from Earth.**

-Or:

-> **Tonight’s highlight — Jupiter is well placed after sunset.
-Its altitude makes it one of the easiest bright targets to identify.
-This is a good entry point to understand visibility, altitude and planetary motion.**

-The platform should guide the user from immediate curiosity to deeper understanding.
+The voice should guide attention, not overwhelm it.

+It should make the user feel oriented, curious and capable of understanding the sky.

+Concrete voice guidelines, copy examples and reusable templates belong in the Prompt Library or Style Guide, not in this philosophy document.

 ---

-## 12. Self-Sufficient Intelligence Before Artificial Intelligence
+## 14. Self-Sufficient Intelligence Before Artificial Intelligence

 AstroPhenomena Explorer should not depend on paid AI APIs to feel intelligent.